geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 - You will create a new user account in your on-premises AD that will be synchronized with Azure AD.

 - However, when creating this new user account, you will purposely create an identity mismatch scenario (also known as identity forking), which is a common error faced by organizations that lack discipline when maintaining user accounts.
 For a given user, you will create cloud and on-premises mailboxes that have a domain mismatch.
-The email address of the cloud account will point to the **onmicrosoft.com** domain, and the email address of the on-premises account will point to the primary SMTP domain of **xtremelabs.us**.
+The email address of the cloud account will point to the **onmicrosoft.com** domain, and the email address of the on-premises account will point to the primary SMTP domain of **CustomDomain.us**.
 This will end up creating an identity mismatch during the synchronization process.  <br/>

 	‎Because of this domain mismatch, the synchronization process will create two accounts for this user in the Microsoft 365 Active User list.
 Each account will have its own mailbox because the mailboxes will have different domain and routing addresses.   <br/>

 	‎In a normal situation in which the user’s on-premises and cloud accounts have the same UPN and domain, the synchronization process will create one user account in the Microsoft 365 Active User list that has multiple SMTP addresses in the email address property chain.

 You will create this identity mismatch situation by first creating a user account for Scotty Heyward in Microsoft 365 that references the onmicrosoft.com domain.
-You will then create an on-premises user account and mailbox for Scotty in Adatum’s local Exchange Server that references the xtremelabs.us domain.
+You will then create an on-premises user account and mailbox for Scotty in Adatum’s local Exchange Server that references the CustomDomain.us domain.

 By purposely creating this mismatch scenario, you will then learn how to use Soft Matching to troubleshoot the problem in the next exercise.

-‎This task resumes from the prior task, where you logged into the Domain Controller VM as **Holly@XXYYZZa.xtremelabs.us.**
+‎This task resumes from the prior task, where you logged into the Domain Controller VM as **Holly@XXYYZZa.CustomDomain.us.**

 1. On the Domain Controller VM (LON-DC1), you will first create a user account for **Scotty Heyward** in Microsoft 365.
 In **Internet Explorer**, select the **Microsoft 365 admin center** tab, and in the left-hand navigation pane, select **Users** and then **Active users**.